Catholic Charismatic Renewal: Origins

-In search of a spiritual experience, the graduate student Ralph Keifer and history professor William Storey, both of the Catholic Duquesne University in Pittsburgh, attended a meeting of the Cursillo movement in August 1966.
+In search of a spiritual experience, graduate student Ralph Keifer and history professor William Storey, both of the Catholic Duquesne University in Pittsburgh, attended a meeting of the Cursillo movement in August 1966.
 They were introduced to two books, The Cross and the Switchblade and They Speak with Other Tongues, which emphasized the Holy Spirit and the Spirit's charisms.

 In February 1967, Storey and Keifer attended an Episcopalian prayer meeting and were baptized in the Holy Spirit.
 The following week, Keifer laid hands on other Duquesne professors, and they also had an experience with the Spirit.
 Then, in February, during a gathering of Duquesne University students at The Ark and The Dove Retreat Center north of Pittsburgh, more people asked Keifer to pray over them.
-This led to the event at the chapel where they too received the Holy Spirit and spoke in tongues, as well as many other students who were present in the chapel.
-Keifer sent the news of this event to the University of Notre Dame, where a similar event later occurred, and the Renewal began to spread.
+This led to the event at the chapel where they too received the Holy Spirit and spoke in tongues, as did many other students present in the chapel.
+Keifer sent news of this event to the University of Notre Dame, where a similar event later occurred, and the Renewal began to spread.

 While the Catholic hierarchy was initially reticent about these developments, Pope Paul VI officially welcomed Catholic charismatics in 1975.